How to drive on Snow and Ice

 West Virginia (WV) Nov.
 1 – April 15

-Wisconsin (WI) Not permitted except for non-residents, subject to restriction
+Wisconsin (WI) Not permitted except for non-residents who are subject to restriction

 Wyoming (WY) No restrictions